wdi-sf-march-2014/notes/ObjectsAndClasses/ObjectsAndClasses.md

 	p attendees[0].class

 	nothing = nil
 	p nothing.class

 ##Describing a Potential Class

-We're thikning about `Rectangles`
+We're thinking about the `Customers` at our `DonutShoppe`

 Pair Up and come up with at least two answers to each of the following:

-	* What attributes does every rectangle have?
+	* What information do we know about a customer?
-	* What questions can we ask any rectangle?
+	* What actions can a customer perform?
-	* What operations can we perform on any rectangle?
+	* What questions can we ask any customer?

-##Using Hashes
+##Hashes are Flexible
+How can we represent these information, actions and questions in a Hash?

-	myRectangle = {
+	aCustomer = {
 	   ...
 	}

 ##Defining a New Class

-	class Rectangle
+	class Customer

 	end

-##Inheritance

-* Triangle
-	* What attributes does every triangle have?
-	* What questions can we ask any triangle?
-	* What operations can we perform on any triangle?

 ##Hashes